 The second are taxis, which are yellow and they remind me of New York taxis but with a different design.
-They have no special name.

-The final one is keekee, these are recent additions to Sierra Leonian streets and are from India.
+The final is keekee, these are recent additions to Sierra Leonian streets and are from India.
 The drivers are impatient as they want to wiggle through traffic like the ocadas but are not always successful as they are bigger than ocadas.

 The beaches are absolutely stunning in Sierra Leone.
 We have stretches and stretches of sand all around the coast.
 We have yellow and white sand beaches.
 Most beaches have the ocean on one side, and the mountains as a back drop.

-Tourist season is November and December, so if you visit in late January or February, the beaches are empty and so peaceful.
+Tourist season is November and December, so if you visit in late January or February, the beaches are empty and peaceful.
 My uncle lives 10 minutes walk from the beach and goes jogging on the beach every day, whilst my cousins go there to play football.

 On one side is the river and on the other is mountains.